top of page

 SERIAL NUMBER: 406915

-NOTES: The Gooding & Company auction house listed this car in ealry 2024.
-According to Gooding's website, the car was owned by a man named John Bowen until his death in 2015.
-Peter Mullen then obtained the car.
-After Peter Mullen's passing, the car is now being offered for sale.
-The car is missing the drivetrain.
+NOTES: The Gooding & Company auction house listed this car in early 2024.
+According to Gooding's website, the car was owned by a man named John Bowen from 1968 until his death in 2015.
+Peter Mullen then obtained the car with the intent to restore it for the Mullen Museum.
+After Peter Mullen's passing in 2023, the car, still unrestored, was sold to Alain Daumas during the Gooding auction.
+Alain told us that the car was shipped to France in 2024 for a full restoration.
+Alain contacted the Citroën Conservatoire and was told that the car's manufacturing date was 13 October 1938.
+Furthermore, Alain found that the car still has all matching numbers (engine, hull, etc).

 Screenshot 2024-04-02 at 7.56.10 AM.png